Dursley Public Houses

 "The Kingshill Inn", Kingshill Road

 Built in the mid 1930's by builder L.J.
 Watts who also built the Regal Cinema, the nearby shops and the houses behind, when it was hoped that a satellite community would develop around it, distinct from Dursley.
-The pub is still open in 2003.
+The pub is currently (April 2015) closed but it is hoped it will reopen.

 (January 14th 1982 - copyright Ian Thomas)